 - Once every 3 years: Business, Storage, Mercantile Occupancies, and Churches

-The fire inspectors also inspect on new construction projects prior to a certificate of occupancy being issued.
+The fire inspectors also inspect new construction projects prior to a certificate of occupancy being issued.
 The fire department issues permits regarding the Fire Prevention Code.
 In addition, fire inspectors will respond to any complaint regarding fire or life safety.
-State mandated inspections for foster homes, group homes are also performed.
+State mandated inspections for foster homes and group homes are also performed.
 To request a foster home inspection online, click here to email the on-duty Fire Marshal to schedule an appointment.

 The Town of Knightdale charges a small fee to perform this mandated service based on the building size.
-Fire Final Inspections for certificate of occupancy are charge at $25.00 per hour with a one hour minimum.
-Re-inspections for fire final inspections are charge at the normal re-inspection rate.
+Fire Final Inspections for certificate of occupancy are charged at $25.00 per hour with a one hour minimum.
+Re-inspections for fire final inspections are charged at the normal re-inspection rate.

 Town of Knightdale Fire Inspection fees can be paid in person at Town Hall (First Floor) or mailed to the address below.
 You may also call 919-217-2212 to pay by credit card.
 Fire inspection fees will not be accepted in the field by Fire Marshals.